About

 Laurie Edwards

-Her second book, In The Kingdom of the Sick: A Social History of Chronic Illness in America, (Walker) is now on sale.
-Booklist recently gave it a starred review, calling it “An indispensable book for anyone with or concerned about chronic
+Her second book, In The Kingdom of the Sick: A Social History of Chronic Illness in America, came out in 2013.
+Booklist gave it a starred review, calling it “An indispensable book for anyone with or concerned about chronic disease, and everyone interested in the health professions,” and named it a 2013 Editor’s Choice for Adult Books.

-Laurie has been published in the New York Times, Boston Globe, Boston Globe Magazine, Glamour, and many other outlets.
-She is also a contributor to Cognoscenti, the Ideas and Opinions page of WBUR, Boston’s NPR station.
-Her blog, A Chronic Dose, was named one of Health Central’s Top Sites for Pain in 2007, and was featured in Wired.
-She’s an advocate for young adults with chronic illness, and is a frequent speaker at conferences, virtual conferences, webinars, and other venues.
+She has also appeared as a guest on Fresh Air with Terry Gross, The Today Show with Maria Shriver, and many other radio and Internet programs.
+She’s an advocate for young adults with chronic illness, and is a frequent speaker at academic and literary conferences, virtual conferences, webinars, and other venues.
 In 2009, she was invited to participate in a round-table discussion about health care with President Bill Clinton at the Clinton Foundation.
-She’s particularly interested in patient engagement, social media and patient advocacy, and chronic illness and public health
+She’s particularly interested in patient engagement, patient advocacy, gender and pain, and chronic illness and public health.

 Laurie has a BA from Georgetown University and an MFA from Emerson College, where she won the departmental award for Nonfiction writing.
-She teaches writing for the health sciences at Northeastern University, and lives with her husband, daughter, and rescue dog outside of Boston, MA.
+She is a Teaching Professor in the Writing Program at Northeastern University, specializing in writing for the health sciences, writing in the sciences, writing to heal, and online writing instruction.
+Please see her curriculum vitae for further details.